 Cost Performance Index= EV/AC

-A Cost Performance Index example
+Cost Performance Index examples

-Let’s consider this a project with an EV of $30,000 and ACWP of $40,000 would yield a CPI of 0.75.
+Let’s consider a project with an EV of $30,000 and ACWP of $40,000, which would yield a CPI of 0.75.

 CPI= EV/ACWP= 30,000/40,000=0.75